SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 <br/>
 ##### Enable TLS/SSL within the Message VPN

 By default, within Solace Message VPNs both plain-text and SSL services are enabled.
 If the Message VPN defaults remain unchanged, then this section can be skipped.
 However, if within the current application VPN, this service has been disabled, then for secure communication to succeed it should be enabled.
-The steps below show how to enable SSL within the SMF service to allow secure client connections from the WebSphere Application Server.
+The steps below show how to enable SSL within the SMF service to allow secure client connections from the Liberty server.

 ```
 (config)# message-vpn solace_VPN